Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 6. Physiotherapy – electrophoresis or UHF.

 In rare cases, surgery is required.
-With otitis media, it is strictly forbidden to warm the ear, this contributes to the spread of infection.
+With otitis media, heating the ear is strictly prohibited, as this contributes to the spread of infection.

 Important!
-When treating otitis media in pregnant women, it should be borne in mind that antibiotics cannot be used in most cases.
+When treating otitis media in pregnant women, it should be taken into account that antibiotics cannot be used in most cases.

 Internal otitis media - labyrinthitis

-Labyrinthitis is an inflammation in the inner ear that occurs when an infection with otitis media or other diseases penetrates deeper.
+Labyrinthitis is an inflammation in the inner ear that occurs if the infection due to otitis media or other diseases penetrates deeper.
 With this disease, vestibular disorders occur due to damage to internal structures.
-Often, after treatment, patients require hearing restoration with the help of prosthetics and other methods.
+Often after treatment, patients require hearing restoration using prosthetics and other methods.

 Labyrinthitis can also become chronic.